gvwilson/sensibleadventures/nardica/nardica.md

 she didn't know how she knew but she did and time was running out.*

+*And then suddenly she could see the whole design, from the overall schematic down to the bevelled teeth of the microscopic gears that would catch and grind on specks of dust too small to see or feel if they weren't assembled just so in airtight diamond cases.
+There and there,
+that's where the hair-fine optical fibers had to go, and there, right in the machine's heart, was the space where a miniaturized core could---*

 *The whole room heeled hard,
 throwing her off balance.
 "She's going to blow!"
-Mister Mishra shouted, and then all Iffy could hear was a rushing sound that seemed to come from all around her.*
+Mister Mishra shouted. and then all Iffy could hear was a rushing sound as the ship fell away beneath her into a pit of churning foam.*

 She woke drenched in sweat and rolled over, hugging her pillow to her chest and burying her face in it to muffle her sobs.
+When they finally ran down she wiped her face angrily on her sleeve, rolled over on her back, and fumbled on the floor beside her for her water bottle before remembering that she hadn't refilled it.
+"Idiot," she muttered.
+She thumped her fist against her mattress.
+"Stupid affin' idiot."

 It took her a long time to fall asleep again.

 ## Chapter 3

-It was six days to Rothera.
+It was a four-day to Rothera.
 Waves a meter high
-made the *Guinevere* rock from side to side in a gentle, surging rhythm that she knew as well as she knew her own heartbeat.
+made the *Guinevere* rock from side to side in a surging rhythm that Iffy knew as well as she knew her own heartbeat.
 After motoring for a couple of hours,
-Uncle Jack had ordered the sails run up.
+Uncle Jack had raised the sails.
+The ship's tiny core had obediently raised the *Guinevere*'s twin masts and run up the mis-matched gossamer sheets to catch the ever-present wind.
-By the time Iffy woke up
+By the time Iffy woke up to stand her watch,
-Halley was just a smudge on the horizon.
+Halley had fallen below the horizon.

 The wind across the Weddell Sea was strong and steady, and if it hadn't been for their passenger,
 Iffy and her aunt and uncle might actually have enjoyed a rare moment of peace together---or if not peace, then at least truce.
 *But we do have a passenger,*
 Iffy thought angrily,
-*And if Uncle Jack didn't want one, he should have said no.*
+*An' if Uncle Jack didn't want him, he shoulda said "no".*
+On the first morning,
-Wales had stowed his toolboxes and his single small satchel of clothes in a hastily-cleared storage room, then taken a seat on a thwart near the stern.
+Wales stowed his pack and his toolboxes in a hastily-cleared storage room, then took a seat on a thwart near the stern.
-As Iffy crammed the odds and ends that had been in the locker into whatever other space she could find,
+As Iffy crammed the odds and ends that had been moved to make space for him into whatever nooks and crannies she could find,
 Aunt Naggie brewed tea
 and Uncle Jack grew slowly more agitated.
-Every time she walked past the main cabin she could hear him muttering, already regretting the bargain he had made.
+Every time she walked past the pilot house she heard him muttering curses and practicing arguments, already regretting the bargain he had made.

-"Just stay out of his way for a bit,"
+"Just stay out o' his way f'r a bit,"
 Aunt Naggie advised worriedly when Iffy clambered down into the galley to get the tea.
 "He ain't used to havin' other folk on board.
 He'll settle in."
-The way she said it made it sound more like a prayer than a prediction, but Iffy nodded and climbed back on deck with two chipped ceramic mugs of tea tucked into her coat.
+The way she said it made it sound more like a prayer than a prediction, but Iffy nodded and climbed back on deck with two chipped ceramic mugs of tea in her hand.

-"'Bout affin' time," her uncle said sharply when she knocked on the cabin door and handed his to him.
+"'Bout affin' time," her uncle said sharply when she knocked on the door of the pilot house and handed him his.
-He slurped a mouthful and set it in the ring holder next to the ship's wheel.
+He slurped a mouthful and set it in the ring next to the ship's wheel.

 Iffy glanced at the control panel.
-Small cameras dotted about the ship showed the engine, the hold, and the sails.
+Tiny cameras dotted about the ship showed the engine, the hold, the sails, and practically everywhere else except the tiny toilet near the stern.
-Small graphs scattered among the images told her at a glance how much fuel they had, how much tension their was in the forestays and mainstays, and what the wind and the currents around them were doing.
+Small graphs scattered among the images told her at a glance how much fuel they had, how much tension was in the forestays and mainstays, and what the wind and the currents around them were doing.

 The most important display,
 though,
 was the sonar.
 Every captain kept a close eye on that---at least, every captain who wanted to make it home.
-At the first faint sign of gas bubbling up from the ocean floor, they would re-start the engine and run.
+At the first faint sign of gas bubbling up from clathrates melting on the ocean floor, they would fire up the engine and run.

 Uncle Jack tapped one of the squares on the panel.
-"I want that backstay cable mended today," he ordered.
+"You get that backstay cable mended 'fore lunch or you ain't havin' nothin' but leavings," he growled.

 "Yessir," Iffy said obediently.
-He'd been drinking, she realized.
+He'd been drinking again, she realized.
-She could smell it on his breath, and from the way he clutched the wheel to hold himself steady, she guessed he'd been at it for a while.
+She could smell it on his breath, and from the way he clutched the wheel to hold himself steady, she guessed he'd been at it the whole time she had been standing watch.

-"An' see if that baggage o' yours wants to help," the *Guinevere*'s captain called after her as she turned to go.
+"An' see if that baggage o' yours wants to get started mendin' things," he called after her as she turned to go.
 "Or better yet,
 just tell 'im I said he was goin' to.
 An' that's an order!"

+Wales hadn't moved from his seat at the stern.
-Wales seemed lost in thought as Iffy approached him.
+He seemed lost in thought as Iffy approached him, but said,
-He was still sitting on the thwart at the stern looking back toward Halley.
 "Of course,"
-he said in reply to Iffy's tentative request for help.
+in reply to Iffy's tentative request for help.
+Standing,
-He stood and smiled.
+he straightened his jacket and smiled.
 "Being useful would be good for me right now."

 "You thinkin' 'bout them off the *Taroona*?"